petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/importing-user-groups-memberships-from-an-external-idp-through-saml.md

    !!! note
        The instructions above assume that you already have a set of users on Okta belonging to different groups (starting with the prefix `Okta`).
 Okta recommends using either [keywords or regex](https://support.okta.com/help/s/article/How-to-pass-a-user-s-group-membership-in-a-SAML-Assertion-from-Okta?language=en_US) to define group memberships.
 These groups are matched by their name with user groups in Liferay.

-       It is mandatory to specify a filter condition or regexp for group attribute statements.
-The SAML attribute is sent empty if there is no filter condition or regexp.
+       It is mandatory to specify a filter condition or regex for group attribute statements.
+The SAML attribute is sent empty if there is no filter condition or regex.

 1. Click *Next*.